18 Can’t Miss Hydrocodone Withdrawal Symptoms

 3. Tearing

-Your eyes will seem to be tearing up almost constantly or you will cry often.
+Your eyes will seem to be tearing up almost constantly, or you will cry often.
 This occurs because of a combination of issues, but it also adds to the flu-like symptoms you will be feeling.
-Try and pay attention to your eyes and if they seem overly wet or if your emotions are running high, making you cry often.
+If your eyes seem overly wet, or if your emotions are running high, you might be in withdrawal.

 4. Insomnia